quatrorabes/apex-sales-intelligence/APEX_STATUS.md

 - Contact list and ContactDetailPage are wired to the v2 backend and read enrichment from PostgreSQL. [file:15][file:17]
 - ContactDetailPage maps enrichment.sections into Overview, Company, Sales Intel, Personality, and Raw tabs.
+- **DEC 11 Update:** Sales Intel tab now displays TWO granular cards:
+  - "Pain Points & Buying Triggers" (with AlertCircle icon) pulls from `sections.pain_points_and_challenges`
+  - "Budget & Decision Authority" (with DollarSign icon) pulls from `sections.budget_and_authority`
+  - Both cards use the `SectionCard` component with icons for visual hierarchy
-- Remaining enhancements: richer Sales Intel cards, personality content once backend emits personality_and_communication, and additional pages (Deals, Signals, Analytics).
+- Remaining enhancements: personality content once backend emits personality_and_communication, and additional pages (Deals, Signals, Analytics).

 ## Backend Status